DoWellUXLab/DoWell-Subscribe-NewsLetter/README.md

 Our API service offers the following essential features to enhance your newsletter management:

 1. Retrieve the list of subscribers: Easily access and retrieve the list of subscribers who have joined your newsletter.
 2. Enable user subscription: Allow users to subscribe to your newsletter with ease, simplifying the process for both you and your subscribers.
 3. Unsubscribe functionality: Give users the option to unsubscribe from your newsletter whenever they wish, ensuring a positive and respectful user experience.
+4. Distribute newsletters: Distribute your newsletters to all subscribed users or a specific set of subscribers, allowing you to reach your audience effectively and efficiently.

 ## Conclusion